srares13/vscode-position-tracking/README.md

 vscode.workspace.onDidChangeTextDocument((event) => {

    const updatedRanges = getUpdatedRanges(
-		someRanges, // The locations you want the update for, under the form of an array of ranges.
-It is a required argument. event.contentChanges, // Array of document changes.
-It is a required argument.
+		// The locations you want the update for,
+		// under the form of an array of ranges.
+		// It is a required argument.
+		someRanges,
+		// Array of document changes.
+		// It is a required argument.
+		event.contentChanges,
+		// An object with various options.
+		// It is not a required argument.
 		{
 			onDeletion: 'remove',
 			onAddition: 'split',
 			outputChannel: extensionOutputChannel
-		} // An object with various options.
-It is not a required argument.
+		}
+	)
-	) // The function returns the updated locations according to document changes under the form of a new array of ranges.
+	// The function returns the updated locations
+	// according to document changes
+	// under the form of a new array of ranges.
 })
 ```